 In order to reach $60,000 in passive income in milestone in 4 years time, I need to remain aggressive in saving and deploying capital.
 By the end of this year, my goal is to reach $35,000 in dividend income from the current amount of approximately $25,000.
 This will be a 40% increase year over year which is very aggressive but necessary to reach my long term goal.

 One goal I had in the past was to simply our portfolios with some ETFs.
 We have since achieved this with Mrs. FT’s RRSP where it is now 100% indexed (along with the family RESP).
 This year, I hope to simplify our dividend portfolios by trimming positions that have cut or reduced their dividends.
 I plan to hold only the best names in our dividend portfolios.

 4. Read More Books

 Although I have a fairly extensive finance related book collection, sit-down time with a good book has decreased significantly over the years.
 I could use the excuse of having two young children who have more activities that I would like to admit, but in reality, reading (besides online articles) has fallen off the priority list.
 For this year, I’d like to finish at least 6 new finance related (or other) books, and maybe grow a few brain neurons in the process.

 From the beginning of MDJ we’ve made supporting local charities a priority.
 We make an automatic monthly donation to a local children’s hospital and monthly donation to a child in Guatemala through the Compassion Canada charity.
 Our charitable donations have been flat (and even decreased a little) over the last few years, mostly because our incomes have been volatile, but I’d like to continue the trend of growing our charitable contributions.
 For 2017, I plan to donate at least $2,500 to registered charities.

-With the SMART philosophy in mind, what are your financial goals for 2017?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+With the SMART philosophy in mind, what are your financial goals for 2017?If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).